zchee/neovim-wiki/FAQ.md

 No; the legacy interfaces required by plugins such as [neocomplete](https://github.com/Shougo/neocomplete.vim) (`if_lua`) and [LustyExplorer](https://github.com/sjbach/lusty) (`if_ruby`) are not (yet) supported in Neovim.

-#### How do you manage your plugins?
+#### How do I manage my plugins?

-Just like in Vim.
-The most common plugin managers (vim-plug, NeoBundle, Vundle, VAM) are all supported.
+Just like in Vim, the most common plugin managers (vim-plug, NeoBundle, Vundle, VAM) are all supported.

 ### How do I use [feature]?